Movax12/ca65hl/manual.md

     if ( height >= #$F0 )
         ; too high code
     endif

+This implies using the `lda` instruction to access the value in `height`.

 Valid comparison operators: `=, <>, >, <, >=, <=`